Our ferocious watchdog puppy

 Scout helps open boxes left outside by UPS, like this one from L.L.
 Bean

 But in answer to our original question—which is better? ……even though it might not be logical, I’ll take our puppy over a burglar any day.
-Soon enough (or not soon enough) Scout will be a loyal, obedient, affectionate dog who prevents burglaries, while a burglar will most likely always be a burglar.
+Soon enough (or not soon enough) Scout became a loyal, obedient, affectionate dog who prevents burglaries, while a burglar will most likely always be a burglar.

 Must have been an emergency

-Similarly, does that look like a burglar or Scout making off with the baby swimming pool at 6:30 AM, waking us up with weird scratching noises?
+Does that look like a burglar or Scout making off with the baby swimming pool at 6:30 AM, waking us up with weird scratching noises?